codefresh-io/docs.codefresh.io/_docs/getting-started/deployment-to-kubernetes-quick-start-guide.md

 At the end of this tutorial we will have a pipeline that

-1. checks out code from GitHub and creates a Docker image
+1. checks out code from GitHub and creates a Docker image,
-1. stores it in the internal Codefresh Docker registry
+1. stores it in the internal Codefresh Docker registry, and
-1. Notifies the K8s cluster that a new version of the application is present.
+1. notifies the K8s cluster that a new version of the application is present.
 Kubernetes will pull the new image and deploy it.

  {% include
 image.html